We don’t know who you are or where you are – unless you tell us. And what you say is between you and Runaway Helpline.

 Your phone bill won’t show that you called us, although you would need to delete our 116 000 number from your phone call history or messages if you were worried someone might look at your phone to see who you have called.
 Chat systems leave cookies on your device so that we know it’s you next time.
 If you want to delete these from your device you can – look here for instructions.

-If we do know who you are – because you’ve told us – and we think you or someone else is at risk of serious harm – for example, if you tell us that you might kill yourself – or we know you are in danger, then we would have to consider telling emergency services they who could help you to be safe.
+If we do know who you are – because you’ve told us – and we think you or someone else is at risk of serious harm – for example, if you tell us that you might kill yourself – or we know you are in danger, then we would have to consider telling emergency services who could help you to be safe.
+If we have been working with you on behalf of your local authority and we think you are at risk of harm we may have to share it with them.

 We will always try to talk to you about why we want to do this because you have a right to know if we are thinking about taking any action which will affect you.